 Best of all, you can unlock additional — and much coveted — features with Plaky’s paid plans, such as:

-- Private workspaces and boards,
+- Private spaces and boards,

 - Bulk actions,